 Frans Hals is widely considered the most brilliant exponent of Dutch portraiture, a genre that enjoyed immense popularity in the seventeenth century.
 At the time, Holland was a leading centre for trade and finance, and its wealthy citizens were keen for their good fortune to be immortalised through their likenesses.
 Hals displayed unrivalled skill in capturing the personality of his sitters, endowing them with a lively, spontaneous air not to be found in the work of earlier portrait artists.
 He achieved this with a broad, loose brushwork that seems very modern for the period.
 Hals is best remembered for his group portraits, of which this is a fine example.
 Here, the couple are holding hands—an allusion to faithfulness as one of the virtues of marriage—while the dog at the girl’s side symbolises loyalty.

 Over the course of his career Hals produced various family groups.
-These include the now cut down Family Group in a Landscape of around 1620 in the collection of Viscount Boyne, although the right part with three children is in the Musées royaux des Beaux-Arts de Belgique, Brussels.
+These include the now cut down Family Group in a Landscape of around 1620 in the Toledo Museum of Art in Ohio, although the right part with three children is in the Musées royaux des Beaux-Arts de Belgique, Brussels.
 Painted fifteen years later is the Family Group in the Cincinatti Art Museum, which depicts a couple with their children against a more urban background.
 Closer to the present canvas in size and composition is Family Group in a Landscape in the National Gallery, London.

 The earliest known reference to this canvas dates back to the 18th century when it seems to have belonged to William Bristow who died in 1758.
 It was later recorded with the heirs of John Warde until it was acquired privately by the art dealer Joseph Duveen in 1909.
 In the following year it was acquired by the American banker Otto H. Kahn who paid an enormously high price for it, a fact commented on in the British press at the time.
 In 1935 it was in the Mogmar Art Foundation in New York, at which point it was acquired for the Thyssen-Bornemisza collection via the Mercuria gallery in Lucerne.